PhoenixDigitalFX/color-picker./README.md

 Each material contains :

--"name" of the material (if a material of the same name already exists, it will be updated with the specified parameters)
+- "name" of the material (if a material of the same name already exists, it will be updated with the specified parameters)

     - unordered list of material specification fields, all possible fields and default values are written [here](doc/base_material.json)